aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solversession-procedures-and-functions/gmp_solversession_getattributevalue.rst

 +-----------------+--------+--------+---------------------------------------------------+

 The table below shows the attributes for multi-objective optimization supported by CPLEX and Gurobi.
-These attribites can be used to retrieve model or solution information for each subproblem solved, as specified by the *objNo* argument.
+These attributes can be used to retrieve model or solution information for each subproblem solved, as specified by the *objNo* argument.

 +-----------------+--------+--------+---------------------------------------------------+